 - Type of assessment

-two exercises with a focus on grammar (2 pages in total) submitted during the first 5 weeks of the semester (weighted 10%)
+three exercises with a focus on grammar (3 pages in total) submitted during weeks 7-10 of the semester (weighted 10%)

-An assignment related to register and academic writing (5-6 pages), submitted in week 10 (weighted 25%)
+an analysis assignment related to academic writing and grammar (5-6 pages), submitted in week 10 (weighted 25%)

-A group-based mini project report (9-10 pages), submitted at the final deadline of the portfolio (weighted 35%).
+a group-based mini project report (9-10 pages), submitted at the final deadline of the portfolio (weighted 40%).

 Single subject courses (day)